-"We provide them with questionnaires in advance and also up to 3 variants on each product with minor design differences–they then come back with clear feedback on what worked and what didn’t work as well as they would like," Minges said.
+"We provide them with questionnaires in advance and also up to three variants on each product with minor design differences.
+They then come back with clear feedback on what worked and what didn’t work as well as they would like," Minges said.

 LELO's example is just the beginning.
 Minna Life, a San Francisco-based startup focused on high-quality sex toys, says they, too, make copious use of user testing and feedback when creating different iterations of a product, but try to think several steps ahead to places where the users haven't even thought of yet.

 "I would say we usually have maybe 5-6 iterations of interaction with users, but not all of it is classical user testing," said Brian Krieger, Minna Life cofounder and product design engineer.
 He described a scenario where the design team might start with an idea based on other designs or a certain set of information, iterating on it with Play-Doh before committing to prototypes.
 From there, testers will take a look at (but not use) the prototypes to give their feedback, which could result in multiple changes to the design before Minna gives users a prototype to take home and actually, well, test.